SLfRank: Shinnar-Le-Roux Pulse Design with Reduced Energy and Accurate Phase Profiles using Rank Factorization: Numerical Experiments

 \section{Numerical Experiments}

 We use the proposed algorithm to design pulses for excitation, inversion, saturation, and spin-echo refocusing.
-All examples shown here have time-bandwidths of 8, maximum absolute errors of 1\%, and \(n=64\).
+All examples shown here have time-bandwidths (TBW) of 8, maximum absolute errors of 1\%, and \(n=64\). \rnum{3.4}We follow \cite{pauly_parameter_1991} to choose the same ripple, passband, stopband and transition width parameters for both SLR and SLfRank.
 The inequality constraints are imposed on 960 uniformly sampled points in the frequency domain.
-Table~\ref{tab:params1} and~\ref{tab:params2} contain the \(\delta\) parameters used for different pulse types.
-For bands that are not specified, the \(\delta\) parameters are set to 1 and the desired profiles are set to 0.
 For minimum phase pulses, \(\lambda_{\text{mp}}\) is set to one.
 Maximum phase pulses are generated as time-reversed minimum phase pulses.
-For all other pulses, \(\lambda_{\text{mp}}\) is set to zero.
+For all other pulses, \(\lambda_{\text{mp}}\) is set to zero. \rnum{1.2}We have also generated more comparisons in the Supplementary Materials with TBW=4 and 10, along with $n=100$.

 Because the optimization problem is convex, any solver can reach a global minimum.
 We first verify the program with CVXPY~\cite{diamond_cvxpy_2016}, which uses interior-point solvers, with \(n=16\).
 While CVXPY is accurate, it can be quite slow for large \(n\).
 For the final pulses displayed in this manuscript, we use the primal dual hybrid gradient algorithm~\cite{chambolle_first-order_2011} in SigPy~\cite{ong_sigpy:_2019} with \(n=64\).
 We use 20000 iterations to ensure the algorithm converges.
 We compare SLfRank pulses to the original SLR pulses generated with SigPy.RF~\cite{martin_sigpyrf_2020}.
 We compute the pulse energy, defined as the sum of squares of the pulses, and peak amplitude for comparison.